huggingface/trl/docs/source/gkd_trainer.md

 ##  Universal Logit Distillation Loss

 In the case where the student and teacher vocabs differ, we can use the Universal Logit Distillation Loss (ULD) proposed in [Towards Cross-Tokenizer Distillation](https://huggingface.co/papers/2402.12030) to distill the teacher model into the student model by utilizing the Wasserstein distance between the teacher and student logit distributions.
-In the offline setting, this loss can be used in the [`GKDTrainer`] by passing a `teacher_processing_class` argument to the [`GKDTrainer`] and setting the `lmbda=0.0` in the [`GKDConfig`].
-This trainer for non-zero `lmbda` will perform (partial) on-policy distillation which is as far as we are aware not mentioned in the ULD paper.
+In the offline setting, this loss can be used in the [`GKDTrainer`] by passing a `teacher_processing_class` argument to the [`GKDTrainer`] and setting the `lmbda=0.0` and `seq_kd=True` in the [`GKDConfig`].
+This trainer for non-zero `lmbda` or `seq_kd=False` will perform (partial) on-policy distillation which is as far as we are aware not mentioned in the ULD paper and could be an interesting extension.

 ## GKDTrainer